risc-mi/atsd/README.md

 * **[Classification.ipynb](https://github.com/risc-mi/atsd/blob/main/Classification.ipynb)**
   shows how trained traffic sign classifiers can be applied to and evaluated on ATSD-Signs, including the necessary image pre-processing (resizing, scaling) steps.
-* Similar notebooks for traffic sign *detection* will be added soon.
+* A similar notebook for traffic sign *detection* will be added soon.
+* **[Evaluation.ipynb](https://github.com/risc-mi/atsd/blob/main/Evaluation.ipynb)** illustrates how results from
+  detection+classification pipelines can be evaluated w.r.t. ground truth annotations, in terms of per-class average precision, mean average precision (mAP), etc.
 * **[weights](https://github.com/risc-mi/atsd/blob/main/weights)** contains trained weights of baseline classifiers.
   Weights of detectors will be added soon.
+* **[results](https://github.com/risc-mi/atsd/blob/main/results)** contains pre-computed results of baseline detection+classification pipelines.
+See [Evaluation.ipynb](https://github.com/risc-mi/atsd/blob/main/Evaluation.ipynb)
+  for information on how to make use of them.

 ## The Data Set